 Plans for the upgrade include a Town Square plaza for pedestrians arriving from the Bourke Street footbridge, function rooms and upgraded dining facilities including space for night markets, to drive foot traffic and make the stadium a 7-day-a-week destination.

-Probuild, Lendlease, Multiplex, Kane and Watpac are expected to tender for the project.
+Probuild, Lendlease, Multiplex, Kane, John Holland and Watpac are expected to tender for the project.

 Prime Minister Scott Morrison announced in November plans for a $1.8 billion vaccine manufacturing plant in Tullamarine, funded by Biotech company Seqirus, and the Federal Government.